 Monroe Park, where we serve our meals every Sunday, is still under attack.
 The park is a major day site for homeless folks and one of few spots for key services like running water and restrooms.
 A Society Without A Name, for People Without A Home, is rallying to keep Monroe Park open and accessible for everyone.

 ASWAN is circulating a petition in support of their efforts as they organize amongst park users and negotiate with the City.
 Please sign and share!

 Donated items should be shelf-stable, unopened (except for spices, which can be opened but must be in the original container), and vegan.
 We can also use produce: for example, if you have excess from a garden.
 Please only drop off produce between Friday and Sunday.
-Items can be dropped off on the porch of Quercus Community, at 2005 Barton Avenue in Richmond.
-If you would like to organize a food drive, contact email@example.com, to work out details.
+Items can be dropped off at Food not Bombs which is on the side of the building through the gate of RVA Createspace, at 607 Wickham St. Richmond VA 23222.

 – Vegetable oil and olive oil